Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Compressible Euler

 \section{Compressible Euler}

 The compressible Euler equations in two-spatial dimensions can be expressed in terms of four continuity equations, each of which is of the form

-where $\rho_c$ is a conserved density, $\mathbf{J}_c$ is the associated conserved current, and \(c\) designates mass, momentum, and energy. \eqnref{eq:cont_eq} follows directly from symmetry arguments: invariance under time translation yields energy conservation, spatial translation invariances implies momentum conservation, and an underlying global phase symmetry provides mass conservation.
-When \eqnref{eq:cont_eq} is defined with periodic boundary conditions, the volume integrals of the conserved densities remain exact invariants for all time.
+where $\rho_c$ is a conserved density, $\mathbf{J}_c$ is the associated conserved current, and \(c\) designates mass, momentum, and energy. \autoref{eq:cont_eq} follows directly from symmetry arguments: invariance under time translation yields energy conservation, spatial translation invariances implies momentum conservation, and an underlying global phase symmetry provides mass conservation.
+When \autoref{eq:cont_eq} is defined with periodic boundary conditions, the volume integrals of the conserved densities remain exact invariants for all time.
 Thus, both the local continuity relations and their associated global constraints must be respected: the domain-integrated mass, the two Cartesian components of momentum, and the total energy may not drift at any time during the rollout.
-Any surrogate or reduced-order model that aspires to physical fidelity must therefore honour these integral invariants, in addition to satisfying the differential conservation laws \eqnref{eq:cont_eq}.
+Any surrogate or reduced-order model that aspires to physical fidelity must therefore honour these integral invariants, in addition to satisfying the differential conservation laws \autoref{eq:cont_eq}.